 DVD-RAM drives are essentially optical hard drives.
-Revision 2.00 firmware supports recording to and playing back from DVD-RAM drives when formatted as FAT32 volumes.
+Firmware revisions later than 2.00 support recording to and playing back from DVD-RAM drives when formatted as FAT32 volumes.

 When recording to DVD-RAM drives in realtime it is important to note the following: